paretogroup/sql-style-guide/README.md

 ### Indenting WHERE conditions

-When there's only one WHERE condition, leave it ON the same line AS `WHERE`:
+When there's only one WHERE condition, leave it on the same line as `WHERE`:

 ```sql
 SELECT email